Do You Have Questions About Sun Blocking Clothing? I do too, and apparently, we aren’t the only ones.

 However, if you wear your swimsuit a lot out of the pool, this might be a good buy for you.
 I would rather put my money on a UV-treated coverup.
 That would have me covered before and after times in the pool.

-Obviously, tanning is not how I would be spending my time.
-So think about how you spend your outdoor time.
 How do you get your exposure to the sun?
-Do you participate in a sport that has you out during the dangerous times of day, from 10 AM to 4 PM?
+Do you participate in a sport that has you out during the dangerous times of the day, from 10 AM to 4 PM?

 Think about what you are putting your money into for your sun protection wardrobe.